Skip to main content

 Identity providers

 Users can create a connection between a local user account and an external identity.
-The user can login with any of the linked accounts.
+The user can log in with any of the linked accounts.
 Linking of external accounts is done during the login process.

 Managers